 Because skilled operators can make or break your business, attracting and retaining them is a huge priority.
 It can also be a huge headache.
-In a 2013 survey of U.S. construction firms conducted by the Associated General Contractors of America (AGC), nearly three-quarters of respondents said they struggle to find skilled employees.
-Equipment operators were cited as one of the hardest positions to fill.
-Most participants predicted the skilled labor shortage would continue, with nearly 9 out of 10 saying it will "remain difficult" or "get harder" to find workers, and 74% agreeing "there aren't enough skilled workers to meet future demand."
+In a 2019 survey of U.S. construction firms by the Associated General Contractors of America (AGC), 80% of respondents said they struggle to find qualified employees to fill the hourly positions that represent the bulk of the construction workforce.
+Most participants predicted the skilled labor shortage would continue, with 73% saying it will "continue to be hard" or "get even harder" to find workers in the immediate future.